alshamqueg/sales-data-warehouse/README.md

 - DWTIME

 ## Implementation
-The system is implemented using SQL scripts to:
+The system is implemented using SQL scripts and follows a star schema design with enforced relationships between fact and dimension tables
 - Create tables
 - Load data
 - Perform analytical queries
+- Enforces referential integrity using foreign key constraints

 ## Sample Query
 ```sql